android-sms-gateway/client-php/README.md

 ## Usage

-Here is a simple example of how to send a message using the client:
+Here is a simple example of how to send a message using the library:

 ```php